 The New Relic SCIM/SSO application can now connect with New Relic.
 Continue with the following section to configure the provisioning rules.

 Initially, nothing is configured to be sent to New Relic.
-You must configure Azure AD to send changes for user creation, updates, and deactivation.
+You must configure Microsoft Entra ID to send changes for user creation, updates, and deactivation.

 Go to the Provisioning page and complete the following: